 To assess the baseline characteristic of the subjects enrolled and to correlate these molecular and clinicopathologic criteria with treatment response and toxicity.
-DNA Phase 2 Study of MK-3475 in Patients with Microsatellite Unstable (MSI) Tumors will be extracted from whole blood (collection and processing described in 9.3) and used to evaluate for any germline mutations that may correlate with response or toxicity.
+DNA will be extracted from whole blood (collection and processing described in 9.3) and used to evaluate for any germline mutations that may correlate with response or toxicity.
 A SNP array may be performed on each case using the Affymetrix Genomewide Human SNP Array 6.0 (Santa Clara, CA).